-The Award-Winning Addition to Ciclismo Classico’s “Bike Across” Collection
+The National Geographic Traveler Award-Winning Addition to our “Bike Across” Collection

 It’s time to discover a new world!
-The three regions of France, Aquitaine, Midi-Pyrenees and Languedoc-Roussillion, in the southwest, rival the best of Italy for its storied history, thousand castles, lush green scenery, stone villages, excellent wines, ancient art, prehistoric sites, generous people, and hearty provincial cuisine.
+The three regions of France, Aquitaine, Midi-Pyrenees and Languedoc-Roussillion in the southwest rival the best of Italy for its storied history, castles, lush green scenery, stone villages, excellent wines, ancient art, prehistoric sites, generous people, and hearty provincial cuisine.
 Explore it with us on this deliciously offbeat itinerary.

-On this journey we cycle along country lanes and discover that every trail reveals a fantastic scene from traditional France: timeless villages of golden stone, hilltop castles shining like visions from a medieval tale, and towering oak forests where a knight on a white horse might not look out of place.
-The full cultural immersion in this corner of France is facilitated by the amazing enchanting towns visited and included in the UNESCO World Heritage Site List, like Saint-Emilion in Bordeaux area and Albi and Carcassonne.
-Bergerac zone and Sarlat represent also another great surprise if you have never been in the area called “Perigord,” situated in the Dordogne Departement.
+On this bike across journey we cycle along country lanes and discover that every trail reveals a fantastic scene from traditional France: timeless villages of golden stone, hilltop castles shining like visions from a medieval tale, and towering oak forests where a knight on a white horse might not look out of place.
+The full cultural immersion in this corner of France is facilitated by the amazing enchanting towns visited and included in the UNESCO World Heritage Site list, like Saint-Emilion in Bordeaux area and Albi and Carcassonne.
+Bergerac zone and Sarlat represent another great surprise if you have never been in the area called “Perigord,” situated in the Dordogne Departement.

 The list of activities range from two wine tastings, a canoe ride on the Dordogne river, a visit to the Museum of Toulouse Lautrec in Albi and the guided visits of Castelnaud Castle, prehistoric site of Cap Blanc in Dordogne and historic center and fortress of Carcassonne.

 This tour has been beautifully tailored to peel back the layers of history, while savoring the gastronomy and the French life style in the southwest, all from the vantage point of our saddle to really feel immersed in the nature, looking for the right rhythm to enjoy a once-in-a-lifetime experience in this unforgettable corner of Europe.
 Allez, allez les cyclistes!

-- Discover five Unesco World Heritage sites: Saint Emilion, Vezere Valley, Albi and Carcassonne fortress and Canal du Midi
+- Discover five UNESCO World Heritage sites: Saint Emilion, Vezere Valley, Albi, Carcassonne fortress and Canal du Midi

-- Truly discover the road less traveled in the rural idyll of the three regions of Aquitaine, Midi-Pyrenees and Languedoc-Roussillion
+- Truly discover the road less traveled in three regions: Aquitaine, Midi-Pyrenees and Languedoc-Roussillion

-- Enjoy the cultural differences of six Departments: Gironde, Dordogne, Lot, Tarn et Garonne, Tarn and Aude
+- Enjoy the cultural differences of Gironde, Dordogne, Lot, Tarn et Garonne, Tarn and Aude